getnelson/nelson/docs/src/hugo/content/documentation/configuration.md

 upon receiving a github release event, where should Nelson assume the application should get deployed too.
-This can either be a root namespace, or a subordinate namespace, e.g. `stage/unstable`... its arbitrary, but the namespace must exist (otherwise Nelson will attempt to create it on boot)
+This can either be a root namespace, or a subordinate namespace, e.g. `stage/unstable`... it's arbitrary, but the namespace must exist (otherwise Nelson will attempt to create it on boot)

 ```